sdondley/Mac-Applications-List/README.md

 the `zef` command gets installed and is working on your machine as well.

 ## Bugs and Limitations

-This app will not find apps that have been "localized," i.e. apps contained in a diectory with a ".localized" extension.
+This app will not find apps that have been "localized," i.e. apps contained in a directory with a ".localized" extension.
 A future release will address this issue.

 ## Author

 Steve Dondley

 ## Copyright and License